ArshanAlam/CTFs/be_quick_or_be_dead_3/README.md

 └           0x004007a1      c3             ret
 ```

-Now we set the position of radare2 at `0x0040079b`, the address where the `sym.calc()` function is being called.
-Then we ask radare2 what the bytes should be for the operation `mov eax, 0x2f8cdc3f`.
-We get `wx b83fdc8c2f`.
+Now we tell radare2 to go to `0x0040079b`, the address where the `sym.calc()` function is being called.
+Then we ask radare2 what command to execute to get operation `mov eax, 0x2f8cdc3f`.
+Radare2 returns `wx b83fdc8c2f`.
 Thus we enter `wx b83fdc8c2f` to override the call to `sym.calc()` and tell radare2 to execute the binary using `dc`.

 ```
 [0x00400792]> s 0x0040079b